tauthethirtythird/io_qp2_rule_kor/readme.md

 | The Magician | no mini + penalize repeats | The Warlock | sudden death + non-spins count as Single + cheese start |
 | The Lovers | two players | | |

-## Some unsure if useful technological bonus content
+## Some unsure if useful technological bonus information

 If you want to search for variables, here are some integer names below: